TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Nineveh.md

 <br />

-Port 443 hosts a page with a simple image:
+On port 443, we find a page displaying only a static image:

 <br />